Yokjido is an attractive island off the south coast of Korea, covered in lush green forest and surrounded by some stunning, rugged coastline.

 The Paradise Pension Campground (파라다이스 펜션 갬핑장), 010-2205-5555, is on the South West of the island.
 It’s probably about a 20 minute drive from the port heading clockwise.
 It has room for about 20 tents and has a good view of the little harbour and out to sea.

 The Yokjido Cheongbori Auto Campground (욕지도 청보리 오토캠핑장), 010-8075-5005, is to the west, about halfway round the main part of the island.
 They only take reservations here.

-There are pensions in abundance on Yokjido, too many to mention.
+There are pensions in abundance on Yokjido, too many to mention, however Sunny Pension is currently the only one available to book easily via booking.com.
+You’ll need to call the others to make a reservation.
 Prices start at around 70,000₩ for a 2 – 4 person room and vary depending on the day and season.
-Here are a few options to check out if you’re thinking of booking.

 Bear in mind that people are unlikely to speak much English so if you don’t know enough Korean, try to get a Korean speaker to help you out.
 If you don’t want to book, it’s certainly possible to turn up and get a room.

 Once you get to Tongyeong on Korea’s south coast there are two options.
 Ferries run from the Tongyeong main ferry terminal and the smaller port at Samdeok (삼덕).
 Both are car ferries and are approximately 8-10,000₩ each way per passenger.
 If you are driving there will be an extra charge, the amount dependent on your vehicle.

 The ferry from Tongyeong takes about 1 ½ hours, stopping at Yeonhwa-do on the way.
 Take this ferry if you’re on foot as Samdeok is a little bit out of town with a limited bus service.